Borel reducibility and symmetric models: The general case

 For example, at stage $k+3$, working in $V(A^{k+3})$, add a generic function $g_{k+3}\colon A^{k+3}\lto A^k$.
 Let $\Pi$ be all finite permutations of $A^k$, and $\hat{A}^{k+3}=\set{\pi\circ g_{k+3}}{\pi\in \Pi}$.
 We then continue the construction over the model

 adding the set $A^{k+4}$ the same way as in Monro's construction.
 That is, a set of generic subsets of $A^{k+3}$.

 The main point is showing that the conditions of the poset $P(A^{k+3})$, for adding subsets of $A^{k+3}$, are sufficiently indiscernible in the model $V(\hat{A}^{k+3})$.
 For example, Lemma~\ref{lem;Monro-lem6} will hold under the additional assumption that $g_{k+3}(t_i)=g_{k+3}(s_i)$.
-Since for any $s_i$ there are infinitely many such $t_i$, Lemma~\ref{lem;strong-Monro-7} still holds, even when parameters from $\hat{A}^{k+3}$ are allowed.
+Since for any $s_i$ there are infinitely many such $t_i$, Lemma~\ref{lem;strong-Monro-7} still holds, even when $g_{k+3}$ is used as a parameter.
 Note that we use here Lemma~\ref{lem;indiscern}, that the elements in the domain of $g_{k+3}$ are indiscernible over the range, which is $A^k$.